 Gerstner believed that for companies like IBM which has a complex organizational structure, developing internal talent for key management positions had several advantages.
 The insiders who had spent years in the company would be having an intimate knowledge of the company’s operations, policies, culture, people, and customers.
 This would enable the quicker execution of ideas.
 Moreover, IBM had many talented and qualified people with unique skills and expertise to choose from.

 The Leadership Traits -While choosing people for the leadership team, Gerstner read every candidate’s reports, observed how they interacted with customers and how they were candid in communicating with their seniors, evaluated the clarity of thinking, noted the courage of their convictions, assessed the willingness to accept feedback, gauged how accessible they were to their subordinates, probed how far they were willing to help colleagues and checked whether they were ready to abandon their ideas and ready to shift direction in case of data anomalies.

 With the help of the leadership team, Gerstner would not have succeeded.

-Vertical integration, redefining the organisational culture, lowering the price of mainframes and operational efficiency was not enough to help in IBM’s turnaround.
+Vertical integration, redefining the organizational culture, lowering the price of mainframes, and operational efficiency were not enough to help in IBM’s turnaround.
 There was another critical element that helped IBM’s future — ‘Trade-offs’.

 “It is better to do one product well than two products in a mediocre way” -Reed Hastings.